-Though those tasks seem different, the central technical question is identical: How to quickly remove the impact of certain training samples on LLMs?
+Though those tasks seem different, the central technical question is identical: How to quickly remove the impact of training samples on LLMs?
 To this end, we study how to perform large language model unlearning.
-If an LLM learns unwanted (mis)behaviors in its pretraining stage, we aim to unlearn them with samples that represent those problematic behaviors, i.e. \textit{with only negative samples}.
+If an LLM learns unwanted misbehaviors in its pretraining stage, our goal is to unlearn them with samples that represent those problematic behaviors, i.e. \textit{with only negative samples}.

 We summarize the benefits of LLM unlearning.
-(1) It only requires negative examples that we want the LLM to forget, which are cheaper and easier to collect through user reporting or red teaming than positive examples (that are required in the standard RLHF).
-In addition, discovering negative examples is highly automatable given the pretrained (unaligned) LLM.
+(1) It only requires negative examples that we want the LLM to forget, which are cheaper and easier to collect through user reporting or red teaming than positive examples, which are required in the standard RLHF.
+In addition, discovering negative examples is highly automatable given the pretrained (i.e. unaligned) LLM.
 (2) It is computationally efficient; the cost is similar to finetuning LLMs.
-(3) Unlearning is particularly efficient in removing unwanted behaviors if practitioners already know which training samples cause them.
-Given the specific negative samples, it is more effective to remove their impact \textit{directly} than to do so \textit{indirectly} by leveraging positive samples (e.g. in RLHF) -- if the goal is to \textit{not} generate undesirable outputs, e.g. generating \textit{non-harmful} outputs\footnote{e.g. nonsensical strings or responses unrelated to prompts.} rather than helpful outputs.
-If we only have limited resources, unlearning provides a promising alternative to RLHF to align LLMs when the first priority is to stop LLMs from generating undesirable outputs since undesirable outputs often cause far more damage than what can be offset by the benefits of desirable outputs.
+(3) Unlearning is particularly effective in removing unwanted behaviors if practitioners already know which training samples cause them.
+Given the specific negative samples, it is more efficient to remove their undesirable impact \textit{directly} than to do so \textit{indirectly} by relying on positive samples (e.g. in RLHF) -- if the goal is to \textit{stop} generating undesirable outputs, e.g. generating \textit{non-harmful} outputs, as opposed to generating helpful outputs, as is the case in RLHF.